rmdpalo/JS-algorithms-and-data-structures/README.md

 __Each repository represents an entire section, you are not expected to understand it immediately after reading over once so take your time.
 Each section takes days for me to finish__

-This a work in progress.
+This a work in progress, I try to update this at least once a week.